tomershagrir/shop-server/README.md

 # Shop Server

-A simple shop API built with NestJS, TypeORM, PostgreSQL, and Redis.
+A simple shop API built with NestJS, Mongoose, MongoDB, and Redis.

 ## Features